Build America Bonds: The Impact Of Yield Chasing

 When market interest rates fall after a bond’s issuance, bonds will trade at a premium to par because secondary market investors will be willing to pay a higher price to receive the historically higher coupon.
 The yield to maturity is the equivalent yield of the bond if it were held until maturity, which will be lower than the coupon on these bonds, as market rates have fallen since they were issued.

-Because these funds are invested in BABs that were all issued in the 2009-2010 time frame, the bonds in these funds have higher coupons than current market conditions, and thus trade as premium bonds, or with a price higher than $100.
+Because these funds are invested in BABs that were all issued in the 2009-2010 time frame, the bonds in these funds have higher coupons than current market conditions and thus trade as premium bonds, or with a price higher than $100.
 Therefore, all of the funds have YTM lower than the current income distribution yield.
 While most of their fund’s bond holdings will not mature for 20 or 30 years, the bond premium will degrade over time and show up as a downward trend in NAV, holding all else equal.

-Unfortunately for most investors, it can be difficult to acquire this information.
+Unfortunately, for most investors, it can be difficult to acquire this information.

 The duration of these funds is usually buried on the second page of the mutual fund fact sheet, and the yield to maturity is usually not even reported (in order to get the YTM, I had to calculate it from average bond yield and bond maturity).